Evansville Water and Sewer Utility

 Using real-time modeling to predict potential flow to a wastewater treatment plant based on an anticipated wet weather event.

-ACT: This real-time operational model then began forecasting future outcomes by conducting thousands of continuous calculations based on the analysis of real-time data.
-These easily reviewed predictions, empowered Evansville staff to proactively make decisions to best optimize the performance of their existing sewer infrastructure.
+This real-time operational model then began forecasting future outcomes by conducting thousands of continuous calculations based on the analysis of real-time data.
+These easily reviewed predictions, empowered EWSU staff to proactively make decisions to best optimize the performance of their existing sewer infrastructure.

-Xylem Wastewater Network Optimization solution monitoring hydraulic grade lines, CSO outfall, and control gates for Evansville Water and Sewer.
+Xylem Vue powered by GoAigua's SSO/CSO Prediction and Prevention solution monitoring hydraulic grade lines, CSO outfall, and control gates for Evansville Water and Sewer Utility.

-Working together, Evansville and Xylem identified significant opportunities to cost-effectively improve system performance.
-By using real-time decision support to manage their existing sewer assets, CSO gates, and its main lift station on 7th Avenue, the team was able to fine-tune operational responses during wet weather events.
+Working together, EWSU and Xylem identified significant opportunities to cost-effectively improve system performance.
+By using a real-time decision support system to manage their existing sewer assets, sewer network’s CSO gates, and its main lift station on 7th Avenue, the team was able to fine-tune operational responses during wet weather events.
 This resulted in more than 100 million gallons of annualized CSO reduction for the City.

 "The City was able to reduce CSOs on an annualized basis by more than 100 million gallons."

 Operators now have real-time situational awareness of critical data points from throughout the collection system, combined with recommended pumping rates to match future plant capacity.
-Xylem Wastewater Network Optimization solution shows wet well levels and available capacity at the treatment plant 30 to 60 minutes into the future and provides pumping rate recommendations to eliminate guesswork and number crunching during significant wet weather events.
-When combined, these benefits enabled Evansville to meet the requirements of their consent decree at a significantly lower cost to the community they serve — translating into infrastructure that is more resilient and more affordable.
+The real-time decision support system shows wet well levels and available capacity at the treatment plant 30 to 60 minutes into the future and provides pumping rate recommendations to eliminate guesswork and number crunching during significant wet weather events.
+When combined, these benefits enabled EWSU to meet the requirements of their consent decree at a significantly lower cost to the community they serve — translating into infrastructure that is more resilient and more affordable.